cogent3/cogent3/doc/cookbook/annotations.rst

 Annotations
 -----------

 This guide provides instructions on creating, querying, and utilising Features to manipulate biological sequence data.
-For more extensive documentation about annotations, see :ref:`seq-annotations`.

 Creating custom Features
 ^^^^^^^^^^^^^^^^^^^^^^^^